felleslosninger/eidas-connector/docker/connector/README.md

 ### Encryption
 Keystore stored in Vault for all environments.
 Configured in EncryptModule_Connector.xml.
+How to replace:
+1. Look for ENCRYPT_KEYSTORE_BASE64 in the cd-repo to find the vault value for the relevant environment.
+2. Update keystore file with new certificate.
+Keep same aliases, subject and issuer etc for your mental health
+3. The subject of the new certificate must match encrypt-certificate-issuer in vault exactly
+4. Encode to base64.
+5. Replace value in Vault.

+If values in docker profile (and docker-compose) are the same as systest, which they are currently:
+1. Update EncryptModule_Connector.xml with new serial number in docker\EncryptModule_connector.xml
+2. responseDecryptionIssuer in EncryptModule_Connector.xml must match the subject of the new certificate exactly
+3. Update docker compose with new base64 string in environment ENCRYPT_KEYSTORE_BASE64

 ### Truststore of other countries metadata signing certificates
 Truststore stored in Vault for all environments.